Breastfeeding and maternal health

 Benefits of breastfeeding

-- breastfeeding protects your baby from infections and diseases
+- breastfeeding protects babies from infections and diseases

 - breast milk provide health benefits for your baby